Disease Reporting and Surveillance

 The American Horse Council submitted written comments to the Environmental Protection Agency’s (Agency) Proposed Interim Decision (PID) involving application methods for the insecticide pyrethrin and two synergists, MGK-64 (MGK) and Piperonyl butoxide (PBO).
 After decades of use, we know these products to be safe, effective and absolutely essentially to the management of key insect pests in barns and animal spaces, critical to animal welfare and rider safety while in use, worker exposure is far less then presented in your documentation, and non-worker exposures are almost eliminated due the biosecurity and safety concerns ever-present at these facilities.
 The AHC collaborated on comments submitted with several other entities in supporting the continued safe and wise use of these products.

 Health Canada, the Canadian equivalent of the EPA, has now banned indoor structural broadcast applications to control flies and mosquitoes in livestock and poultry housing facilities and pressurized products used in metered-release devices.
-While this has no direct effect on US regulations, there is concern this may set an international precedent for a 2024 EPA decision.
+While this has no direct effect on US regulations, there is concern this may set an international precedent for an EPA decision.

 Proposed Regulation of PFOA and PFOS as CERCLA Hazardous Substances